theia-log/theia/docs/source/collector.rst

 Each event is a textual message consisting of the following properties:

 * ``id`` - the event ID.
-This value is unique accross the whole system.
+This value is unique across the whole system.
 * ``timestamp`` - the time (and) date when the event was created.
 This is a UNIX-like timestamp, but may contain nanoseconds info.
 * ``source`` - the source of the event.
-It may be the path of the log file being watched for chnages, name of the sensor generating the event etc.
+It may be the path of the log file being watched for changes, name of the sensor generating the event etc.
 * ``tags`` - comma separated list of values acting as tags.
 Example: ``web,httpd,access-log,server1,datacenter3``
 * ``content`` - the actual content of the event.
 Plain text.